LivePersonInc/developer-center/pages/documents/ContactCenterManagement/AgentGroupsAPI/Introduction/overview.md

 * Update or change group managers

-* Synch agents groups within LiveEngage with your internal HR or staffing systems.
+* Synch agents groups within Conversational Cloud with your internal HR or staffing systems.